 To date, no reporter has sought to understand the rallies as a sociological phenomenon examined from the bottom up.
 In 2019, Carl Hoffman began to do just this and embedded himself in the Trump rallies.
 He has stood in line for days with crowds of supporters; he has traveled across the country from Minnesota to Texas to Mississippi interviewing hundreds of attendees and immersing himself in their culture.
 A former contributing editor to National Geographic Traveler, Hoffman has travelled to 80 countries on assignment; he has written about cannibals in New Guinea, Mumbai’s railways (the deadliest in the world), and the indigenous tribes of Borneo.
 Now he trains his unique eye on his own country.

-We dispatch daily from the UK and all standard delivery orders are sent by Royal Mail 2nd Class post.
-Expedited orders are sent by DPD or Royal Mail 24hr signed for service.
-Orders received before 2:00pm will be dispatched the same working day.
+We dispatch daily from the UK and all standard delivery orders are sent by Royal Mail 48.
+Expedited orders are sent by DPD or Royal Mail Special Delivery service.
+Orders received before 12:00pm will be dispatched the same working day.

 Free UK Delivery